lsst-sqre/sqr-061/index.rst

 - Healthy / not healthy that ideally runs a synthetic transaction through any underlying database
 - Counters or events for each HTTP status
-- Usage counters for each route, as identified by the application (not from the URL, since that will probably generate too many too-specific routes)
+- Usage counters for each route, as identified by the application (not from the URL, since that will probably generate too many too-specific routes) for a specific period
 - Time required to respond to each request by route
+- User agents/ calling service

 Kubernetes
 ``````````